HenriO354/monitoring-101/research-notes.md

 Linux Find Out What Process Are Using Swap Space

 Use the smem command:

-smem
+    #smem

 Another option is to combine pgrep command with the grep command to find out SWAP usage:

     pgrep memcached
     grep --color VmSwap /proc/48440/status

 Linux Find Out What Process Are Using Swap Space

-Linux Find Out What Process Are Using Swap Space
+Linux Find Out What Process Are Using Swap Space<br >
-3. w – Find out who is logged on and what they are doing w command displays information about the users currently on the machine, and their processes.
+w – Find out who is logged on and what they are doing w command displays information about the users currently on the machine, and their processes.

 # w username